zixiangcodes/react-assessment/README.md

 # Instructions:
 To run the it:
 - cd crud
+- npm install --legacy-peer-deps
-- npm install
+- npm install / npm audit
 - npm start

 Runs the app in the development mode.